dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 The use case is to train a model that predicts whether query suggestions are useful, in order to filter out less relevant queries.
 The training data collected for this model by observing user interactions with the app: when surfacing a query suggestion to a user, a tuple(features; label) is stored in an on-device training cache, a SQLite based database.
 Here, features is collection of query and context related information and label is user action of {clicked, ignored}.
 This data is then used for on-device training and evaluation by servers.
 The model is trained typically at night time when phone is charging, idle and connected to WiFi network.

 The *baseline model* is traditional server-based machine learning that generates query suggestion candidates by matching the user’s input to an on-device subset ofthe [Google Knowledge Graph](https://developers.google.com/knowledge-graph/) (KG).
-It then scores these suggestions using a [Long Short-Term Memory](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#lstm-network) network trained on an offline corpus ofchat data to detect potential query candidates.
+It then scores these suggestions using a [Long Short-Term Memory](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#lstm-network) network trained on an offline corpus of chat data to detect potential query candidates.
 This LSTM is trained to predict the KG category of a word in a sentence and returns higher scores when the KG category of the query candidate matches the expected category.
 The highest scoring candidate from the baseline model is selected and displayed as a query suggestion (an impression).
 The user then either clicks on or ignores the suggestion and users interaction is stored in on-device training cache to be used by FL for training.

 The task of the federated trained model is designed to take in the suggested query candidate from the baseline model, and determine if the suggestion should or should not be shown to the user.
 This FL model is *triggering model*.
 The output of model is a score for a given query, with higher scores meaning greater confidence in the suggestion.